rmclaren/bufr-query/docs/yaml.rst

 Mapping YAML File
 =================

-The YAML mapping tells the BUFR component fields to read from the BUFR file, and how to encode those fields into the output format.
+The YAML mapping tells which BUFR component fields to read from the BUFR file, and how to encode those fields into the output format.
 To do that it defines 2 sections: `bufr` and `encoder`.
 The content of these sections (described bellow) can be thought of as descriptions for what will be read and how it will be encoded.